Located in St. Clair County and Advocating for Residents of Southern Illinois

 At Scott & Fiello Schwartz, LLC, we are seasoned litigators, with countless hours spent in court advocating for our clients.
 As we expand our reach to more clients in the Metro-East, we will continue our community outreach by partnering with the Catholic Urban Program’s Neighborhood Law Office.

 Scott & Fiello Schwartz, LLC is a general practice law firm.
-With years of general legal experience, we are happy to provide free consultations to determine how we can assist you with your legal needs.
+With years of general legal experience, we offer $100 strategy sessions to determine how we can assist you with your legal needs.

 Areas of Practice

 Whether you are planning on buying, selling, refinancing, leasing your home or business property, or have any other property dispute, Scott & Fiello Schwartz, LLC will assist with any of your real estate transaction needs.
 We are agents of Attorneys’ Title Guaranty Fund, Inc. (ATG), and offer competitive fees for title insurance.
 We are licensed in Illinois and available to assist with real estate transactions in St. Clair, Madison, Clinton, and Monroe Counties.
 Whether you are looking to buy or sell commercial or residential real estate, we are here to help.